 From Harford County government:

 Alternate parking areas are available at 618 Otter Point Road, just past the entrance to the park and on the right coming from Route 40, and at the overflow lot on Otter Point Road, prior to the main entrance.
+The parking lot striping services expanded parking space.
 Signs are on display at both lots, and both lots are accessible to the Center via foot trails.
 Visitors in need of assistance can arrange for a staff-assisted shuttle service by calling 410-612-1688.

 Unlike a typical parking lot resurfacing, this project will involve replacing 4,600 square feet of asphalt with permeable pavers and a filtering system.
-The pavers will mimic the way natural land absorbs water, allowing rain that falls onto the parking area to seep back into the ground rather than increasing runoff.
+The parking lot paving and striping contractors will mimic the way natural land absorbs water, allowing rain that falls onto the parking area to seep back into the ground rather than increasing runoff.
 Additional layers of stone will help mitigate remaining runoff by infiltrating and treating polluted stormwater before the water is discharged into Otter Point Creek, the Bush River and, ultimately, the Chesapeake Bay.

 In addition to the permeable pavers and filtering systems, the project includes planting a water retention garden filled with native plants.
 The garden will attract pollinators such as butterflies and hummingbirds, while improving the water quality before it discharges into Otter Point Creek.